dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 Before the DHIS2-RTS mobile application is used, a complete phyiscal stock count should be carried out to confirm the available stock on hand.
 The result of this stock count is then simply uploaded as the initial stock receipt explained in chapter 4.3.

+### Stock receipts

+When consignments are received at the health care facility, the user confirms receipt to the district level where the stocks are uploaded from an electronic record.

+The DHIS2-RTS design intentionally does not foresee any possibility for users to receive stocks through the DHIS2-RTS app itself as recording a large number of items one by one would be very cumbersome, time consuming and prone to error.

+Stock receipts can be effected using the native Import/Export app or the third-party Bulk Load app.
+But ideally, all stock receipts should be effected directly and automatically through a real-time integration with the upstream, national LMIS.
+In this system, the items and quantities on the respective packing list are "loaded" into DHIS2 directly through its API-endpoints from the upstream, national LMIS as soon as the storekeeper has confirmed receipt.

 ## Medical stores management